 1. Karen B. Stern, Writing on the Wall: Graffiti and the Forgotten Jews of Antiquity (Princeton, NJ: Princeton Univ.
 Press, 2018).

-Subscribers: See the full article in the BAS Library.
+All-Access Members: See the article in the BAS Library.